lebite/menu/README.md

 **INPUT:**

-Takes a query parameteter that is an integer (`id`) which identifies the restaurant to delete all menus from.
+Takes a query parameter that is an integer (`id`) which identifies the restaurant to delete all menus from.

 **OUTPUT:**